-The Board expects the Group's operation and environment to remain challenging and competitive.
-The steel price is expected to decrease and the supply of the raw materials would be sufficient due to excess stock mainly in China.
-The Company is aggressively pursuing cost improvement programme and enhancement of the Group's operational efficiency to ensure the competitiveness of its products.
+The Board expects the Group's operating environment to be challenging and competitive.
+The steel price is expected to remain soft and the supply of the various raw materials for steel making would be sufficient due to excess stock mainly from China.
+The Group is aggressively pursuing cost improvement programmes and enhancement of operations efficiency to ensure the competitiveness of the Group's products.

-The Group is in the progress of improving the shearing process by enhancing the speed and additional features in Vietnam plant to serve our valuable customers better.
-The whole project is expected to complete by beginning of July 2014.
-The Group also plans to extend conversion of tinplate process to methane sulphonic acid process to its operation in Vietnam during the year apart from modernization of its shearing process.
-With these facilities, the Group is well prepared to meet the market requirement.
-Barring any unforeseen circumstances, the Board envisages that the Group can achieve a satisfactory performance.
+The Group has completed upgrading its shearing process that enhances speed and provides additional features in the Vietnam plant to serve our valuable customers better.
+The Group is continuously giving priority to customers' interest by investing in a state of the art Auto Inspection System to ensure supply of consistent and premium tinplate quality.
+The Group is also planning to convert the tinplating process to Methane Sulphonic Acid process at its Vietnam operation in the near future as part of its commitment for a cleaner environment.
+With these facilities improvements, the Group will be better equipped to meet the market requirement.
+Barring any unforeseen circumstances, the Board envisages that the Group can achieve a satisfactory performance in financial year ending 31 March 2016.